 Roy G. Neville Prize in Bibliography or Biography

-The Chemical Heritage Foundation was pleased to honor Michael Hunter’s book Boyle: Between God and Science with the fourth Roy G. Neville Prize in Bibliography or Biography.
-The prize was awarded on Thursday, October 13, 2011, during the Chemical Heritage Foundation’s Board Dinner.
+The Chemical Heritage Foundation is pleased to honor Mary Jo Nye’s book Michael Polanyi and His Generation: Origins of the Social Construction of Science with the fifth Roy G. Neville Prize in Bibliography or Biography.
+The prize was awarded on Thursday, October 10, 2013, during the Chemical Heritage Foundation’s Board Dinner.

 About the Neville Prize